Structured Discrete Shape Approximation: Theoretical Complexity and Practical Algorithm: Formal Problem Statements and Computational Complexity

 It is now easily seen, analogously to the proof of Theorem~\ref{thm:DPAShardness}, that a solution to a ``yes''-instance of \textsc{3-Partition} is in one-to-one correspondence with (the core part of) that of a ``yes''-instance of the constructed DCA-S instance (in any case); in particular, the additional edge types serve simply to ``close the loop'' and cannot be used in any other parts of the $\cG$-cycle (note that, since $\delta<A/4$, $\lfloor m/2\rfloor A\geq 3A>2A>A+2\delta$, so even the shortest new edge does not fit anywhere else except in the accordingly designed new segments).
 Thus, the previously crucial problem of connecting $p_0$ and $p_m$ by a valid $\cG$-path is subsumed by that of finding a valid $\cF$-resembling $\cG$-cycle here.
 (Unlike in the fixed end-point variant of DPA-S, here, a feasible DCA-S solution never needs to overlay $\cF$ exactly, but due to the choice of $\delta$, there still can be only exactly three edges of type $e_\ell$, $\ell\in[k]$, per segment of the shape contour subpath from $p_0$ to $p_m$.)
 Furthermore, since the previous construction was only modified by adding a constant number of new polynomially-bounded elements but is otherwise completely analogous, it can be carried out in polynomial time with all occurring numbers and their encoding lengths being polynomially bounded by the instance size (i.e., polynomial in~$m$).
 Thus, the above extended reduction proves \NP-hardness in the strong sense of the DCA-S problem. \end{proof}

-\begin{rem} In the above proof of Theorem~\ref{thm:DCAShardness}, the budget constraints for auxiliary edges added to the original construction are not essential and could just as well be omitted (i.e., using infinite budgets). \end{rem}
+\begin{remark} In the above proof of Theorem~\ref{thm:DCAShardness}, the budget constraints for auxiliary edges added to the original construction are not essential and could just as well be omitted (i.e., using infinite budgets). \end{remark}

-Analogously to the corresponding results for DPA-S, we immediately also obtain intractability of the DCA-S variants involving a feasible corridor (cf. Figure~\ref{fig:npproofconstruction2}) and/or approximation error minimization: \begin{cor} The DCA-S problem is \NP-hard in the strong sense (under the same restrictions as listed in Theorem~\ref{thm:DCAShardness}) if the $\cF$-resembling $\cG$-cycle $C$ is required to lie within a corridor $C^\sigma_\varepsilon(\cF)$ around $\cF$ and/or the objective of minimizing an approximation error $\alpha(C,\cF)\geq 0$ is included.
-In the latter case, hardness persists even if no sample point neighborhood (and/or corridor) containment is required. \end{cor} \begin{proof} We can extend the proof of Theorem~\ref{thm:DCAShardness} along the same lines as in that of Corollary~\ref{cor:DPAShardness}. \end{proof}
+Analogously to the corresponding results for DPA-S, we immediately also obtain intractability of the DCA-S variants involving a feasible corridor (cf. Figure~\ref{fig:npproofconstruction2}) and/or approximation error minimization: \begin{corollary} The DCA-S problem is \NP-hard in the strong sense (under the same restrictions as listed in Theorem~\ref{thm:DCAShardness}) if the $\cF$-resembling $\cG$-cycle $C$ is required to lie within a corridor $C^\sigma_\varepsilon(\cF)$ around $\cF$ and/or the objective of minimizing an approximation error $\alpha(C,\cF)\geq 0$ is included.
+In the latter case, hardness persists even if no sample point neighborhood (and/or corridor) containment is required. \end{corollary} \begin{proof} We can extend the proof of Theorem~\ref{thm:DCAShardness} along the same lines as in that of Corollary~\ref{cor:DPAShardness}. \end{proof}

 A more basic problem simply asks whether a given DAS allows to connect two given points in the plane, without asking for any resemblance to some curve segment or shape contour.
 This is precisely the DPC problem defined earlier; as it turns out, even this fundamental problem is already (weakly) \NP-hard.